LukeWritesCode/VirtualVendingMachine/README.md

 Once again, you can navigate to http://localhost:3000/ to verify it has worked.

 After following these steps, there will be a number of files under "Client" and under "api".
 Only four of these files need to be replaced with the ones I provided.
+The rest can remain unedited.

 1) There will be a file names app.js under ~/Client/api/app.js this file should be replaced with the app.js I have provided